backube/volsync/docs/usage/kopia/restore-configuration.rst

 In this example, VolSync will automatically:

+1. Fetch the ReplicationSource configuration from ``webapp-backup`` in the ``production`` namespace
+2. Auto-discover the ``sourcePVC`` name from the ReplicationSource (if ``sourcePVCName`` not provided)
-1. Generate the username based on the source name (``webapp-backup``)
+3. Generate the username based on the source name (``webapp-backup``)
-2. Generate the hostname based on the namespace and PVC name from the source
+4. Generate the hostname based on the namespace and discovered PVC name
-3. Connect to the repository using these generated credentials
+5. Connect to the repository using these generated credentials
-4. Restore from the snapshots created by that specific ReplicationSource
+6. Restore from the snapshots created by that specific ReplicationSource

-**Example: Cross-namespace restore**
+**Example: Cross-namespace restore with auto-discovery**

 You can restore snapshots created in a different namespace: